 In any case, once we have processed any information about you in connection with the purposes for which it was provided or collected, we will securely delete or anonymise (to the extent such information was capable of identifying you in the first instance) such information upon expiry of the above time period.

 Sometimes, we need to share your details with trusted third party who are providing a service (such as delivery couriers and mailing houses for product dispatch).
-We do so to maintain our contractual obligations to you.
+We do so in order to maintain our contractual obligations to you.
 Without sharing your Personal Data, we would be unable to fulfil your requests.

 - IT companies who support our website and other business systems.